gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory1/US1 Use Case Textual Description.md

 ## Add Done Action
 - **Name**: Add Done Action
 - **ID**: IUC1
-- **Description**: This use case adds a done action to the systems memory
+- **Description**: This use case adds a done action to the system's memory
 - **Actors**:
 	- *Main*: Player
 	- *Secondary*: None
 - **Pre-Conditions**: None
 - **Main Flow**:
-	1. The use  case starts when the player performs any request to add a done action (redo, placing for example)
+	1. The use  case starts when the player performs any request to add a done action (redo, placing, for example)
 	2. <mark style="background: #FFB86CA6;">The system adds the done action to its stack</mark>
 	3. The system executes the action just added
 - **Alternative Flows**